Asdfghjkln77/Utility-Tools-Roblox/README.md

 - Copy and paste the following code into your roblox executor

 ### ⚠ Your roblox executor needs the following things:
-- CoreGui Access (you still able to execute if you don't have access, but anticheats can detect this)
+- CoreGui Access (you still able to execute if you don't have access, but anticheats may can detect this)

 ### ✅ What's new in V2
 - Updated interface
 - Improved performance
-- More tools (e.g. fly, Undo Functions, etc.)
+- More functions (Undo, etc.)